 Deadline to File a Car Accident Lawsuit in Florida

 If you reject an insurance company’s settlement offer and don’t sign their release of liability form, you may have to file a lawsuit to get a fair deal.
-In Florida, you usually have two years from the date of a car accident to file a lawsuit.
-A car accident lawyer can help you file a lawsuit and gather essential evidence to prove your case and maximize your compensation.
+In Florida, you usually have two years from the car accident date to file a lawsuit.
+A car accident lawyer can help you file a lawsuit, gather essential evidence to prove your case and maximize your compensation.

 How Our Tampa Car Accident Attorneys Can Help You

 The team at Jurewitz Law Group Injury & Accident Lawyers can explain the details of any car accident settlement you’re offered.
 We can evaluate whether it’s in your interest to sign a release of liability form.
-Our Tampa car accident attorneys will carefully review the settlement offer you’ve received and assess whether it truly covers all your current and future needs.
+Our Tampa car accident attorneys will carefully review your settlement offer and assess whether it truly covers your current and future needs.
 We’ll explain the implications of signing a liability waiver and see that you don’t give up your rights without proper compensation.
-Let us handle the legal details so you can focus on your recovery with confidence.
+Let us handle the legal details so you can confidently focus on your recovery.
 Call (619) 233-5020 now or complete our contact form for a free case evaluation.
+Check out our recent victories to understand how we can help you with your case.